skinnyjeans/Schedule-LongSteps/README.md

 ## revive

 Revive a longstep process to a given step within a Longstep process.

-If no method is given then the process will revive on the failed process step.
+A context is required when the reviving process contains required attributes and when setting a step to reviving step.
+If no step is given then the process will revive on the failed process step, when setting a step that doesn't require a context, use an empty hashref '{}'.

 If you need to modify the state before reviving the longstep process, it is recommended to have a revive step ("revive\_do\_broken\_step") which modifies the state as needed and returns a next\_step to continue the process.